About Cira Center

 “I strive to create a space that feels safe, accepting, encouraging, yet challenging, and most importantly, collaborative to help clients create the changes they believe are necessary and most important for their well-being.
 My goal is to help clients better understand and alter the interpersonal, emotional, and cognitive patterns that not only contribute to their presenting concerns, but may also interfere with their ability to create and maintain healthy relationships with others and themselves.
 In a safe and judgment-free space, where clients can first feel heard and understood, I will offer support, direct feedback and coping-focused interventions to provide more immediate relief, while working towards lasting growth and change.”

 Dr. Gehr utilizes an integrative approach, grounded in psychodynamic theory, and pulls from skill-based and solution-focused techniques using Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Mindfulness to help provide more immediate relief.
-Dr. Gehr feels that while it is important to minimize daily struggles that get in the way of being fully present in your life and relationships, healing comes from exploring how our past experiences have affected the ways in which we interpret and interact with our world.
+Dr. Gehr feels that while it is important to minimize daily struggles that get in the way of being fully present in your life and relationships, healing comes from exploring how our past experiences have affected the ways in which we interpret and interact with our world in the present.
 By exploring underlying roots to emotional distress, and identifying unmet needs you are able to nurture more connected relationships, uncover thought and behavioral patterns that interfere with happiness, master effective coping skills, and experience overall symptom reduction.

 “I know that starting this process can feel overwhelming, but it doesn’t have to be.
 Finding a therapist that you feel comfortable with is critical to a successful treatment outcome, as I firmly believe that change occurs in the trust and safety that is established in a judgment-free therapeutic relationship.
 Using warmth, empathy, direct feedback and skill building, I can help you more fully understand yourself and your relationships and therefore feel empowered to start living the life you want to live.”